How I work

 • Decision-making frameworks (so you're not the bottleneck)

-• Clear workflows and handoffs (so things don't fall through cracks)
+• Clear workflows and handoffs (so things don't fall through the cracks)

 • Role clarity maps (so ownership is obvious, not assumed)

-• Inclusive process design (so diverse thinkers can succeed)
+• Inclusive ways of working (so diverse thinkers can succeed)

 Clear, flexible, and scalable.